MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 -  Fixed potential "Internal limits reached" error when an `OutOfMemoryError`_ is thrown.
 -  Fixed error "Cannot pin objects anymore" when passing repeatedly immutable objects to a native method.
 -  Fixed properties not passed correctly to the mocks when the Virtual Device is executed from a path that contains spaces.
--  [Multi] - Fixed unexpected error when ``kernel.kf`` file is missing and KF library is used: "Please specify a 'kernel.kf' file to enable Kernel & Features semantics."
+-  [Multi] - Fixed an unexpected error when ``kernel.kf`` file is missing and KF library is used: "Please specify a 'kernel.kf' file to enable Kernel & Features semantics."
 -  [Multi] - Fixed type ``double[]`` not recognized in ``kernel.api`` file.

 .. _UnsatisfiedLinkError: https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/UnsatisfiedLinkError.html